-(8) The first person to hold this specific position was nicknamed "Cactus Jack."
-Henry A. (+) Wallace served for four years in this specific position, and the last man to hold this specific position became the 33rd () President of the United States.
-For the points, identify this specific position that was held by John Nance Garner and Harry Truman under the longest-serving U.S. president.
+(11) The first person to hold this specific position was nicknamed "Cactus Jack" and previously served as speaker of the house.
+Henry A. (+) Wallace served for four years in this specific position, and the last man to hold this specific position became the 33rd () president of the United States.
+For the points, identify this specific position that was held by Harry Truman and John Nance Garner under the longest-serving U.S. president.